sportbetone/eos-contracts/README.md

-Open source EOS contracts of SportBet.one
+Open source EOS contracts of https://SportBet.one